dimensionmedia/plugin-survey-stopper/readme.md

 Prevents annoying popups and surveys when you deactivate WordPress plugins.
 No settings, simply activate the plugin.

-As an extra bonus, the plugin will append a "Disabled Deactivation Script" in red next to any plugins on the plugin list to let you know it disabled some JavaScript event on the deactivation link (likely a popup or survey).
+As an extra bonus, the plugin will append a "Disabled Deactivation Script" in red text to any plugins on the plugin list to let you know it disabled some JavaScript event on the deactivation link (likely a popup or survey).

 ![example of plugin survey](https://user-images.githubusercontent.com/721134/40437545-a08cff2a-5e83-11e8-8bb3-ec5abc1aca4d.png)